| Brad deYoung |

 Within ocean ecology, I study the dispersal of plankton.
 Small organisms that cannot swim are moved about by ocean currents.
 Sometimes this could be good, other times not.
 Planktonic drifters include zooplankton and the eggs and larvae of fish.
 I have worked on biological models on their own, for example population models, but am most interested in coupling biological models with physical models to simulate the influence of the physical environment on these planktonic organisms.

 I am also interested in new technology for sampling the ocean.
 New ideas in oceanography have usually come from new observations.
 Spending more time at sea is not always the answer.
 We need new observational approaches and sensors.
 Presently I am working on using existing acoustic systems, such as Acoustic Doppler Current Profilers (ADCPs), to provide new data on zooplankton.
 I am also working on new platforms, such as gliders, to extend our reach into the ocean.
 You can see a very cute video of our recent work on icebergs here .
+More recently we did a video cartoon about our work in the Labrador Sea.

 There are many different routes into oceanography, from physics, mathematics,